 One of the most common questions we get as landlords is: “How do you get good tenants?”
 And that is a very good question.
 One of the biggest concerns as a property owner is how will someone else treat my property.
+Hell, we live right next door to our tenants, so imagine picking your neighbor.
 The unfortunate thing is that you won’t truly know if they are a quality tenant until you already have them.
 But, you can definitely raise the likelihood that you get a quality tenant by qualifying them through these methods.

-I’d like to preface the rest of the article with mentioning: to get quality tenants, you should be a quality landlord.
-Yes, everyone has to live somewhere, and we have nothing against being a slum lord, but keeping a property in good working order, and treating people fairly goes really far, and doesn’t go unnoticed by potential and current tenants.
+I’d like to preface the rest of the article with mentioning: to get good tenants, you should be a good landlord.
+Yes, everyone has to live somewhere, but we have no desire to be slum lords.
+Keeping a property in good working order, and treating people fairly goes really far.
+This doesn’t go unnoticed by potential and current tenants.
 If you treat people like shit, and don’t take care of their place, you’ll be more likely to have a Breaking Bad situation on your hands.

-To start off on the process, we need to be perfectly clear about one thing: every potential tenant must go through the same process.
-Don’t cut any corners, skip any steps, or change your criteria because you like someone, or you think they’re more qualified.
+We need to be perfectly clear about one thing: every potential tenant must go through the same process.
+Don’t cut any corners.
+Don’t skip any steps.
+And whatever you do, don’t change your criteria because you like someone or you think they’re more qualified.
 The only way to protect yourself from potential lawsuit is to follow every step like your life depends on it, make every person jump through the same hoops, and allow the first qualified person to become your tenant.

-A quality listing cannot be overlooked as the first step of the process to finding quality tenants.
+Don’t overlook a quality listing as the first step of the process to get good tenants.
 Take the time to make sure the space is clean, and the lighting is good.
 A great place can look terrible if there isn’t any effort put in to the pictures.
 The same applies to your description.
 Take the time to use some adjectives and describe the property.
 Just to make a point, here are two listings, both 3 bed 1 bath, in the same area:

 newly remodeled 3 bedroom/ 1 bath with hard wood floors.